interactiveaudiolab/SoundSeek/README.md

 - Download the latest SoundSeek.dmg from the [releases page.](https://github.com/interactiveaudiolab/SoundSeek/releases/latest)

 - Mount the dmg, and copy SoundSeek.app to your applications folder.

+## Using SoundSeek

+- Start up SoundSeek

+- Click the "open" button to select a directory tree that contains audio files.
+Anything that ffmpeg supports is a valid audio file.

+- Click the "record" button to record a query OR select an existing audio file as a query by clicking "open"

+- Sound seek will display connected graph of nodes.
+Each node is the closest audio file in the directory, as measured along one feature.

+- Click on a node to hear that file

+- Double click on a node to have SoundSeek return a new set of files that are close to this file

+- Once you've found the file you want, right click on its node to see its location in the finder